 The hospital can be a scary place for a child.
-That’s why Emerson Hospital provides a caring Pediatric Intervention Team (PIT) to ease the fears and anxiety of children — and their families — wherever they are in the hospital.
+That is why Emerson Health's Pediatric Intervention Team (PIT), comprised of certified child life specialists, offers emotional support to help ease the fears and anxiety of children — and their families — wherever they are in the hospital.

-Whether your child is receiving care at Emerson or visiting a family member who is, our Pediatric Intervention team is available to help them — and you — cope during the experience.
-We’re here to:
+Whether your child is receiving care at Emerson or visiting a family member who is, our Pediatric Intervention Team is available to help them — and you — cope during the experience.
+We are here to:

-- Guide children and families through the surgical experience, including day-of preoperative teaching so kids and parents know what to expect (preoperative teaching can also be arranged in advance of the surgical date by calling 978-287-3422)
+- Guide children and families through the surgical experience by providing day-of preoperative teaching and education.
+Preoperative teaching and/or a tour of our surgical area can also be arranged in advance of your child's surgical date by calling 978-287-3423.

 - Support children during diagnostic imaging, blood draws, IV starts and difficult procedures, whether during an inpatient, outpatient or emergency visit